Article written by Elisa - Travel Writer & Local in France

-In Provence Alpes-Côte-d’Azur, the sea is at your feet and the Alpine peaks merely a few hours away by car.
-The region’s fantastic Mediterranean climate on the coast makes this region also a popular destination for winter breakaways in France.
+In Provence Alpes-Côte-d’Azur, the sea is at your feet, and the Alpine peaks merely a few hours away by car.
+Thanks to its fantastic Mediterranean climate, the region is also a popular destination for winter getaways in France.

-Provence-Alps-Côte d’Azur has 6 départments: Alpes Maritimes, Alpes-de-Haute-Provence, Bouches du Rhône, Hautes-Alpes, Var, and Vaucluse.
+The region of Provence-Alpes-Côte d’Azur – PACA between friends – has six departments: Alpes Maritimes, Alpes-de-Haute-Provence, Bouches du Rhône, Hautes-Alpes, Var, and Vaucluse.
 The capital of the region is Marseille.

 Let’s explore the best things to do in Provence-Alpes-Côte d’Azur, France.

 BY PLANE: The region has two of the busiest international airports in France: Marseille Provence Airport (MRS) and Nice Côte d’Azur Airport (NCE).
 If you don’t plan to visit Paris, consider booking a flight directly to Provence.